nnhsse202122/half-caf-app-2022/README.md

 Essential Lines of code:

--Do this to install/ create the requirements document (only do once in the beginning)
+- Do this to install/ create the requirements document (only do once in the beginning)
 	```
 	pip install -r requirements.txt
 	```

 - Do this if you import anything new to automatically update your requirement.txt file to the newest version
 	```
 	pip freeze > requirements.txt